sharmine-s/sql-databases/sql_bites/03_querying_data.md

 ## Challenge

-Find all titles of the albums released between 1980 and 1990 (inclusive).
+Find the titles of the albums released by 'Pixies' _and_ released between 1980 and 1990 (inclusive).

 You should get the following result set: